Which of the following is an indicator that a chemical change has... | Study Prep in Pearson+

 Analyze each option to determine if it represents a physical or chemical change:

-- Dissolving sugar in water is a physical change since sugar molecules disperse but do not chemically alter.
+2. Formation of a precipitate: This indicates a chemical change because a new solid substance forms from a solution, showing a new chemical product.

-- Breaking a glass into smaller pieces is a physical change because the glass's chemical composition is unchanged.
+3. Change in the state of matter from solid to liquid: This is a physical change involving a phase change without altering chemical composition.

-Recognize that the formation of a precipitate indicates a chemical change because it involves the creation of a new solid substance from a solution, signaling a chemical reaction has occurred.
+4. Dissolving of a solid in water: This is generally a physical change where the solid disperses but does not chemically transform.

 Watch next